alexandersanford/Dabbling/README.md

-# KillerSudokuSolver
+# Dabbling
-An attempt to find a computational solution to the game Killer Sudoku.
+This is a collection of my extracurricular activities.